saloskilo/100-Days-of-Coding-Questions/README.md

 **Question 84:** Replacing Text in a String: Write a function that takes a sentence and replaces all instances of the word "JavaScript" with "TypeScript".

 ...

+### Day 29

+**Date**: [2024-06-16]

+**Question 85:** Finding the Position of a Substring: Write a function that locates the first occurrence of the word "code" within any given string and returns its position.

+**Question 86:** Checking for Text Presence: Create a function that checks if the word "JavaScript" is present in a given string.
+It should return `true` if found, otherwise `false`.

+**Question 87:** Extracting a Substring: Demonstrate how to extract the first 10 characters from a string.

+...
 ## How to Contribute